 “So, what do you think?
 With God on our side like this, how can we lose?
 If God didn’t hesitate to put everything on the line for us, embracing our condition and exposing himself to the worst by sending his own Son, is there anything else he wouldn’t gladly and freely do for us?
 And who would dare tangle with God by messing with one of God’s chosen?”

-It is the ‘nerd’s’ dream, of being absolutely protected from his tormentors by someone with superpowers.
-And scripture makes it clear that this is not far from the truth.
+It seems like a dream, but I’m absolutely protected from my tormentors by someone with superpowers.
+And Scripture makes it clear that this is not far from the truth.
 God defends us not just because he loves us, he protects us because his reputation is on the line.

 Oh struggling saint, you cannot battle alone.
 Apart from him, you can do nothing.
 Spiritually, cover yourself with the righteousness of Jesus.
 Do not venture out against these dark forces, when you have the love of One who cannot fail.